Single channel video

 Likewise, in Let’s Make a Sandwich (c.
 2012), Kul appropriates a short instructional film on sandwich preparation from 1950.
 She slows down the voice of the narrator to present a mother and daughter making tuna rarebit in silence.
 Rather than presenting the directions of the recipe on screen, Kul inserts text that lists her own instructions for “How to be a girl in the USA.”
 Such lines as “Unfold your romantic delusions and squeeze your waist” and “Ask for mercy (and painkillers)” imply that the mother in the film is not only teaching her daughter how to make a sandwich, she is also effectively training her to perform her gender through the service of others.

 Kul also links food to the performance of identity in Artist as a Restaurant (2012), a large-scale drawing centered on a traditional Polish menu.
 Each item on the menu is linked to a set of directions for a performance based on an aspect of Polish culture and history.
-One dish entails the performance of “a long (60-person) queue…typical for .”
-For another item, “the artist will spit into your plate for …[to] give you the sense of Polish/Christian disdain for other human beings.”
+One dish entails the performance of “a long (60-person) queue…typical for the communist model of consumerism.”
+For another item, “the artist will spit into your plate for 5 minutes …[to] give you the sense of Polish/Christian disdain for other human beings.”

 In Passport Reading (2011), Kul directs her performance in a similarly arbitrary, unfixed manner, thus further underscoring the instability and fallibility of gender roles and nationalist values.
 The video opens with a list of thirty-five commands, each of which corresponds to a letter (A to Z) or number (0 to 9).
 The natures of the directives range from simple and straightforward (go, stop, left, or right) to difficult or complex (shut up, be nice for boys, try to look sexy, or make an intellectual remark) to irrational or impossible (be happy in USA, repent of your sins, get down, Germans! or fuck you!).
 Kul then performs these commands as their corresponding letter or number appears in the text of her passport.
 These include her passport number, surname, given name, date of birth and personal identification number as well as the document’s date of issue and authority.